 In the United States, Dr. Benjamin Rush, who served as Surgeon General in the Continental Army, along with Benjamin Franklin, established our first hospital in Pennsylvania in 1751.
 The two men differed in their approach to developing a national medical system.

 While Franklin agreed with Hippocrates, Rush was of the philosophy that “Physicians were the masters of nature and that as opposed to allowing nature to follow its natural healing course, the business of healing should be taken out of her hands.”
-Until Benjamin Franklin passed in 1790, he continued to subscribe to his personal philosophy of healthy living, that included moderate diet, exercise, and self-control in all things, writing in Poor Richard’s Almanac, “Time is an herb that cures all diseases.”
+Until Benjamin Franklin passed in 1790, he continued to subscribe to his personal philosophy of healthy living, which included moderate diet, exercise, and self-control in all things, writing in Poor Richard’s Almanac, “Time is an herb that cures all diseases.”

 The Pharmacopoeia of 1820 consisted mainly of herbal medicines.
-Today, you won’t find herbals, but will find that approximately 40% of pharmaceutical medicines are either a derivative of, or synthetically derived from herbs.
+Today, you won’t find herbals but will find that approximately 40% of pharmaceutical medicines are either a derivative of, or synthetically derived from herbs.
 During WWI, physicians began to rediscover the antibacterial and wound healing properties of essential oils.

 When the supply of antibiotics ran short during WW2, essential oils were shown to have a powerful healing effect on battlefield injuries.
-Today, the various medical properties of over 270 varieties of aromatic compounds have been identified.
+Today, the various medicinal properties of over 270 varieties of aromatic compounds have been identified.
 While Ayurvedic and Eastern medical practitioners have long touted the benefits of holistic and natural remedies, many people are adhering to healthy lifestyles and exploring the benefits of essential oils today.

 Aromatherapy is the diffusion of pure aromatic essences derived from plants and botanicals.
 Some researchers believe that our sense of smell plays a huge role in determining how essential oils aid healing.
-Inhaled essential oil molecules may stimulate certain areas of the brain that influence physical, emotional and mental health.
+Inhaled essential oil molecules may stimulate certain areas of the brain that influence physical, emotional, and mental health.

-Aromatherapy, as a type of alternative medicine, is widely used in France and Western Europe for the antiseptic, antiviral, antifungal and antibacterial properties of the oils.
+Aromatherapy, as a type of alternative medicine, is widely used in France and Western Europe for the antiseptic, antiviral, antifungal, and antibacterial properties of the oils.
 In the U.S., aromatherapy is becoming more widely accepted as a complementary or alternative treatment for a variety of conditions and is used in a wide range of settings from home use to health spas to hospitals.